 The French Connection (1971)

 5-time Oscar-winning film The French Connection would look great in Ultra HD.
 The film was nominated for an additional three Oscars including Best Sound (Theodore Soderberg, Christopher Newman) and Best Cinematography (Owen Roizman).
 Roizman is also known for The Exorcist (1973), Three Days of the Condor (1975), Network (1976) and Tootsie (1982), all of which would be great to watch in 4k.
 The French Connection was shot in 35mm at 1.85:1 on Eastman 100T color negatives with audio mixed in 4-Track Stereo.
 A restored edition of the film would be something to look forward to in home viewing.

 The Shawshank Redemption (1994)

 Often voted one of the best films of all time (although curiously not in AFI’s Top 100) The Shawshank Redemption directed and written by Frank Darabont is what you might call a perfect movie.
 The film was nominated for 7 Oscars without one win including Best Picture, Best Actor in a Leading Role (Morgan Freeman), and Best Cinematography (Roger Deakins — also known for Blade Runner 2049, Fargo, and Skyfall).
 I don’t know what the Academy was thinking when the votes didn’t add up to at least one Oscar, but this is one film that must be released to Ultra HD.
-[Update: The Shawshank Redemption released to Ultra HD Blu-ray on Sept.
+[Update: The Shawshank Redemption was released to Ultra HD Blu-ray on Sept.
 14, 2021.]

 Kill Bill: Vol. 1

 How about you?
 Is there a film you really want to see in 4k Ultra HD?
 Let us know in the comments below!

-Note: All film stills formatted to 16:9 for consistency.
+Note: All film stills were formatted to 16:9 for consistency.